Phyllis (Ngāti Pikiao/Ngāti Ranginui/Ngāti Awa) brings a wealth of experience to Emerge Aotearoa from her many years of working in the health sector.

 She co-chairs Te Huinga o Ngā Pou Hauora (Midland Māori Mental Health and Addictions forum); is a current member of the Māori Advisory Committee for the development of the New Zealand Suicide Prevention Action Plan; and was a member of Tumu Whakarae (National Reference Group of Maori Health Strategy Managers within DHBs).

-Phyllis continues to support to the Ministry of Health and the new health environment, Te Aka Whaiora and Te Whatu Ora.
-She has been trained in facilitation, supervision and mentoring.
-More importantly she is passionate about Iwi development and will do anything to support Iwi aspirations.
+Phyllis continues to support the Ministry of Health, Te Aka Whaiora and Te Whatu Ora – Health New Zealand.
+She has been trained in facilitation, supervision, and mentoring, and is passionate about iwi development.